Skip to content

 We make* data a key part of our litigation strategy.
 We advocate for and advise clients based not just on our judgment, experience, and analysis of case law, but also based on research and empirical data.
 We make data-driven§ decisions by harnessing available technology that make use of data analytics, engaging with pioneering empirical research on litigation, and developing our own proprietary datasets and analytics.
 This culture of “evidence-based litigation” allows our litigators to make expert decisions that take our advice and advocacy for clients to the next level..

-What does that mean?
-We analogize it to “evidence-based medicine”.
-The term “evidence-based medicine” emerged in the late 1980s and early 1990s to describe an approach to medicine that bases guidelines and treatment decisions not just on anecdotal experiences, but also on the available empirical evidence.
-In the same way, we are committed to creating a culture of practicing “evidence-based litigation”.
+We believe in data-driven decision-making and are committed to creating a culture of practicing “evidence-based litigation”.
 That means that we advocate for and advise clients based not just on our judgment and analysis of applicable case law, but also based on research and empirical data, where it is available.

 In practice, this approach means three things: